FerrenF/Necesse-Stack-Resizer/README.md

 - This mod is both **server-side and client-side**.
 Server and client must both have this mod.
 - Compatible with most other mods that modify stack sizes, as long as they do not override the same configuration settings.

-## What happens if..
+## FAQ
-- I change the default stack size while items are stacked to over the new amount?
+- What happens if I change the default stack size while items are stacked to over the new amount?
 -- Nothing, until you try to take an item from the stack or split it.
 Then it'll kick in.

+- ModifyISS...?
+Isn't this Stack Resizer
+-- This project evolved from a mod designed to alter another mod (being increased stack size, hence ModifyISS) to being an entire standalone mod itself.
+The class name will eventually change, as well as some of the ingame messages.

 ## Bugs
 - Contact me on discord @ferrenfx